thekalinga/thekalinga.in/_posts/2022-12-25-self-certification-wrong-diagnosis/2022-12-25-self-certification-wrong-diagnosis.md

 [^courting-the-people]: My summary of the book _Courting the People: Public Interest Litigation in Post-Emergency India_ by Anuj Bhuwania.

 None of these powers are mentioned/implied in "Constitution".
-They "interpreted" the words "consult" in Constitution to mean "concur" to usurp power.[^making-the-angels-weep] Judges invented & gave themselves these powers even after these self-appointment powers were deliberately denied in Constitutional debates & Constitution.
+They "interpreted" the word "consultation" in Constitution to mean "concurrence" to usurp illegitimate power.[^making-the-angels-weep] Judges invented & gave themselves these powers even after these self-appointment powers were deliberately denied in Constitutional debates & Constitution.

 [^making-the-angels-weep]: My summary of _Making the Angels Weep_.
 Can be read at (https://archive.org/details/making-the-angels-weep).